yaseenaljamal/open-source-policy/practice.md

 #### Exceptions

+Password, protected configurations (such as IP addresses), authentication tokens and service keys should always be kept in a secrets store outside of a public repository.

 18F currently has **no projects** for which we will not ever release the source code.

 18F has one project where source code will be released at a later time: